 Oculus Rift history is not long.
 Virtual reality history, however, is much longer.
 Oculus Rift was invented by a guy called Palmer Luckey, co-founder of Oculus VR®.
 He was a self-taught engineer, a hacker, and an electronics enthusiast.

-When he was around 16, his interest in virtual reality grew strong and stronger.
-Initially he wanted to buy virtual reality head-mounted displays just to enhance his gaming experience, but once he bought the old VR prototypes for a cheap price, he understood that they are not very user-friendly.
-He studied them for quite some time, and in the end decided to make himself his own prototype.
+When he was around 16, his interest in virtual reality grew stronger and stronger.
+Initially, he wanted to buy virtual reality head-mounted displays just to enhance his gaming experience, but once he bought the old VR prototypes for a cheap price, he understood that they are not very user-friendly.
+He studied them for quite some time, and in the end decided to make his own prototype.

 He was able to get quite a good amount of money by buying broken phones, fixing them, and then reselling for a higher price.
 By doing so he managed to have the largest private virtual reality HMD collection in the world.
 He studied them carefully, trying to understand what they did wrong and what right.
 By the time he finished, he already had plans to distribute his own made head-mounted display to other VR enthusiasts, who were actually a dying breed at that time.

 He started the Kickstarter for Oculus Rift with a plan to make only around 100 of them.
 He basically wanted to get money to buy all the necessary components that were required for 100 HMD’s, and then, later on, sell them to VR enthusiasts.
 The name “Oculus Rift” was actually created for the following reasons, taken from the VR forum: